 A few different factors can go into making this important decision.
 What is the square footage of your house?
 When was your house built?
-Do you own a single story or two-story home?
+Do you own a single-story or two-story home?
 How well is your home insulated?
 These are all important questions to have answered.
 At Sharp Air Conditioning & Heating, we can come out to your home and provide a free estimate for the right system for you.
-If you are thinking about replacing your air conditioning system, give us a call today!
+If you are thinking about replacing or AC repair Mesa, give us a call today.

 We get this question quite a bit here at Sharp Air Conditioning & Heating.
 It’s the middle of summer, the Arizona heat is beating down, and all of the sudden your air conditioning system starts pumping out warm air.
 After a little bit of inspection, you see ice forming on your air conditioner outside.
 You would think that would mean your air conditioning is working GREAT, considering its main function is to blow ICE COLD air into your home.
 What gives?
 Not to fear, Sharp Air Conditioning & Heating is hear to solve this mystery.

 There are a few common issues that can cause an air conditioner to freeze up even during the hottest parts of the summer.

 Problems with HVAC systems refrigeration.
 If your HVAC system has developed a refrigerant leak, this will cause pressures to drop in the evaporator coils, which allows moisture to freeze and accumulate on the coil.